Sequensis/sequensis.github.io/_posts/2016-11-14-Events-and-Commands.md

 #### 2.1. **Domain Naming Representation**
 Thought needs to be given to the naming of events, to clearly explain what has happened in the domain.
 For example
-- It is ok to raise an event called ApplicantUnsubscribed before the action has taken place in the database as it represents that the applicant has indicated they wish to unsubscribe.
-This is an event representing something that has happened in the domain, even if the wider system has not yet processed it. *This point is highlighted for discussion*
+- It is ok to raise an event called UnsubscribeApplicantRequested before the action has taken place in the database as it represents that the applicant has indicated they wish to unsubscribe.
+This is an event representing something that has happened in the domain, even if the wider system has not yet processed it.
 - It is not ok to raise an event saying EmailSent before an email has actually been sent, as this is not representing what has actually happened in the domain.

 #### 2.2 **Context Boundary**